This page describes how to implement

 aeon is structured along modules encompassing specific learning tasks,

-For example, the scitype of an estimator that solves the forecasting task is “forecaster”.
+example, the type of an estimator that extends BaseForecaster is “forecaster” and the

-The scitype of an estimator that solves the time series classification task is “time series classifier”.
+type of an estimator that solves the time series classification task is “classifier”.

-Estimators for a given scitype should be located in the respective module.
+Estimators for a given task are located in the respective module.

-The estimator scitypes also map onto the different extension templates found in
+The estimator types also map onto the different extension templates found in

 aeon extension templates?#